OkNHD for Teachers

 - Group Website

-To ensure students across the country participate in a fair contest that judges students equally, National History Day set the rules and guidelines for all participating entries.
+To ensure students across the country participate in a fair contest that judges students equally, National History Day sets the rules and guidelines for all participating entries.
 All judges are familiar with the rules.
-Read the National History Day Contest Rule Book (PDF)

 History Day Contract